andrearaponi/dito/README.md

 - `rate-limiter-redis`: Limits the number of requests per IP using Redis for distributed management.
 - `cache`: Caches responses using Redis, improving performance for idempotent responses (e.g., GET).

+### Middleware Execution Order

+The order in which middlewares are applied is critical for ensuring proper functionality.
+For example:

+- If the `rate-limiter` middleware is applied before `auth`, requests might be throttled before authentication is checked.
+This could lead to unauthorized requests consuming rate limit tokens.
+- Similarly, applying `cache` before `auth` could result in cached responses being served to unauthenticated users, which is not ideal for secure endpoints.

+#### Example Middleware Order:

+1. `rate-limiter-redis`: Throttles requests to protect the backend.
+2. `auth`: Ensures that only authenticated users can access the API.
+3. `cache`: Caches responses to reduce load on backends for repeated requests.

+To implement a new middleware, place your logic in the `middlewares/` directory and reference it in the configuration.

 ## Redis Integration

 ### Rate Limiting